helium/HIP/0072-secure-concentrators.md

 ## Summary

 In this HIP, we propose an amendment to HIP 19 to enable a new type of IoT network actor: a Secure Concentrator Card (SCC).
 A Secure Concentrator Card is similar to a standard LoRaWAN concentrator card, but with an additional Secure Microcontroller Unit (SMCU) and onboard GPS receiver.
 The SMCU digitally signs LoRa data packets as they are received from the radio.
 In this way, packet data and its corresponding metadata (RSSI, Frequency, GPS location and time) can be verified to be authentic.
+The primary intention of this HIP is to combat Proof-of-Coverage gaming.
+Secure Concentrtors achieve this by providing trustworthy data upon which better gaming detectors and PoC algorithms can be built.

 - Secure Concentrators are _optional._ There is **no** requirement to upgrade or purchase new hardware.
 Helium Hotspots without Secure Concentrator will continue functioning as normal.